quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

 #### Release Candidate

 During this phase, the styles version of the lesson will officially redirect to the Workbench version of the lesson and any future workshops will use this version.
+Normal lesson maintenance will continue under this phase, working toward a lesson release.
+The purpose of this phase is to make sure to correct any transition mistakes, add instructor notes, and any other crucial features before the lesson release.

 ## Challenges